Ashok0/EnderalVREssentials/README.md

 [**DynDOLOD**](https://www.nexusmods.com/skyrimspecialedition/mods/32382/?tab=files): Adds distant LOD for objects and trees to Skyrim.
 When looking across the horizon in large open areas, this mod allows you to see FAR more detail than what is possible with the vanilla game, even with in-game LOD settings set to max.

-&#x1F53A; **SMALL PERFORMANCE DROP --- For lower end GPUs, you may wish to experiment with disabling DynDOLOD by disabling "TexGen_Output", "DynDOLOD_Output", and "xLODGen_Output" in Mod Organizer 2.** &#x1F53A;
+&#x1F53A; **SMALL PERFORMANCE DROP --- For lower end GPUs, you may wish to experiment with disabling DynDOLOD by disabling "xLODGen_Output", "TexGen_Output", and "DynDOLOD_Output" in Mod Organizer 2.** &#x1F53A;

 ## Known issues
 * Your headset and controllers must be active before launching the game or it will not start.